 On this screen of the weather forecast for a small town Ny-Ålesund on the island of Spitsbergen in Svalbard Archipelago, Norway, the wind is blowing mostly from the south (S) but also from the north-west (NW) during the day:

 Wind Direction and Wind Rose features in the Windy.app for iOS

 Learn more about how to read the wind rose in Windy.app.
 Scroll down the screen to see wind direction forecast for the next hours during the day and for the next days.

-First of all, on the Wind and precipitation map, you can estimate the direction visually.
+First of all, on the Wind map, you can estimate the direction visually.
 And it is very convenient and useful for a general understanding of wind direction in the region:

 Wind direction feature on the Wind Map of the Weather Map in the Windy.app for iOS

 Then, by clicking on a particular spot or any point on the map, you will see the wind direction information for this spot or a point.

 For example, on the same Ny-Ålesund spot in Norway, the wind is blowing from the east (E) with 1.9 m/s wind speed, so it is also a very slow wind.
 Once again: look at the BEGINNING of the arrow (the line), and not at the end (arrow) to determine the direction FROM which the wind is blowing.
 But in this case, you do not need to read the arrow — the wind direction is written in letters — "E":